Downtown Springfield Association

 View Map

-When you make a purchase at a woman owned or led business, you’ll receive a Women’s Day Downtown sticker!
-(While supplies last.)
-After you get a sticker, visit Elwood Studios at 400 E Walnut to spin the prize wheel for a free gift!
+When you make a purchase at a women-owned and led businesses in downtown Springfield, you’ll receive a Women’s Day Downtown sticker to show your support (while supplies last).
+Then you can visit Brunch Box, at 211 E Walnut, wearing the sticker between 9 a.m. and 3 p.m. to spin a prize wheel and get a free gift!

 Meet the Downtown Women in Business!